Reading Comp. Facts

-Fact: “Short” Reading Comprehension passages are typically 200-250 words, and typically have 3 questions.
-“Long” RC passages are typically 300-350 words, and typically have 4 questions.
+Fact: “Short” Reading Comprehension passages are typically 200-250 words long and typically have 3 questions.
+“Long” RC passages are typically 300-350 words and typically have 4 questions.
 A GMAT Verbal section usually has 3 Short passages and 1 Long passage, although in rare instances it could have two of each.

-Fact: Passage may concern the natural and social science (e.g. from textbooks or journals), the humanities (e.g. from books or academic articles), or the business world (e.g. economics, sales, human resources, etc.) In no case are you expected to have outside knowledge of what’s in the passage.
+Fact: Passages may concern the natural and social science (e.g. from textbooks or journals), the humanities (e.g. from books or academic articles), or the business world (e.g. economics, sales, human resources, etc.).
+In no case are you expected to have outside knowledge of what’s in the passage.

-Fact: The primarily skills RC tests are (a) the ability to determine the main idea of a passage; (b) the ability to draw connections between facts and concepts; (c) the ability to extend the pattern, to see where the argument is heading.
+Fact: The primary skills RC tests are (1) the ability to determine the main idea of a passage; (2) the ability to draw connections between facts and concepts; and (3) the ability to extend the pattern, to see where the argument is heading.

 Fact: The GMAT presents RC on a split screen.
 On the left side is the passage: it will have a scroll bar if it’s long.
 On the right side, one question at a time will appear.
 You will always be able to see the passage in its entirety, but you can only see one question at a time.

 Fact: Virtually all RC questions fall into one of the following six categories:

 (a) find the main idea (this is almost ALWAYS one of the questions)

 (b) supporting ideas/details — why did the author mention such-and-such?

 (c) inferences — with which new statement would the author agree?

 (d) analogical — applying information in the passage to a completely new and different situation